 Unexpected ERRORS including Failsafes¶

-When unexpected behaviour from the flight controller occurs (especially when the user complains that the copter no longer responded to their input) it is often caused by one of the failsafes being triggered.
+When unexpected behaviour from the autopilot occurs (especially when the user complains that the copter no longer responded to their input) it is often caused by one of the failsafes being triggered.

 The easiest way to find these is to look in the dataflash logs and filter the first column by “ERR”.
 If using the Mission Planner, the errors will also appear in red markers at the top of the graphing area.

 The Subsys (aka Sub-system) gives the area that generated the error and the ECode (aka Error Code) tells you what the error was specifically.
-The list of subsystems and error codes can be found at the bottom of the Copter defines.h file.
+The list of subsystems and error codes can be found in the AP_Logger library AP_Logger.h file.